DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 The [t.switchToWindow](../../reference/test-api/testcontroller/switchtowindow.md) method lets you switch between browser windows.

-It takes a window identifier object as an argument:
+It takes a window descriptor as an argument:

 ```js
 fixture `Example page`